Anthony Demolder

 Conclusion

 Left ventricular systolic dysfunction is a serious condition with potentially severe health implications.
 Early detection and management are vital in improving patient outcomes.
-Advances in AI technology, such as AI-powered ECG interpretation, offer promising tools for enhancing diagnostic accuracy and facilitating timely interventions.
+Advances in AI cardiology, such as AI-powered ECG interpretation, offer promising tools for enhancing diagnostic accuracy and facilitating timely interventions.
 Embracing these technological advancements can lead to better patient care and improved quality of life.

 Heart Failure Lead